 - From 72 fluid ounces to 144 fluid ounces of malt liquors, fermented malt beverages, and hard cider; and

 - From 750 milliliters to one liter of spirituous liquors.

-The bill also creates a communal outdoor dining area program.
+The act also creates a communal outdoor dining area program.
 The program allows multiple licensees to attach to the area and serve alcohol beverages to the diners in the area.
 A licensee may attach to the area only if the licencee's premises are within 1,000 feet of the area.
-The area and attachment must be approved by both the local and state licensing agencies, who may charge a fee for the approval.
-The following licensees may attach to a an area:
+The area and attachment must be approved by both the local and state licensing authorities, who may charge a fee for the approval.
+The following licensees may attach to an area:

 - Hotel and restaurant;

 - Brew pub;